steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term

-    Azure Keys
-        Change credentials of Production SQLServer database.
-        Set the appSetting.json connection string to include a CredentialPlaceholder marker.
-            If the marker is present, replace with the configuration setting.

-            ConnectionStrings--Database--Credentials
-                "Server=localhost\\SQLEXPRESS;Database=ModelReliefProduction;CredentialsPlaceholder;MultipleActiveResultSets=true",
-                CredentialsPlaceholder = User Id=sa;Password=ModelRelief!

-        Move database credentials to key store.
-        Test Production.

     Add top-level AppSettings?
     Strong typing:
         Configuration.GetSection("AppSettings")

     Questions
         Does the ModelRelief API return the correct response codes if a user is not authenticated or authorized?
             401: Unauthorized
             403: Forbidden?
             404: Not Found

     git repository
         Separate